joshisworking/fine-recovery-webapp/client/README.md

 To set up the frontend on your local machine:

 1. Clone the repository: `git clone https://github.com/joshisworking/fine-recovery-webapp.git`
-2. Navigate to the project directory: `cd fine-recovery-webapp`
+2. Navigate to the project directory: `cd fine-recovery-webapp/client`
 3. Install dependencies: `npm install`

 ## Usage